LikeTheSalad/android-buddy/README.md

     exposedTransformationNames = ["com.my.transformation.package.MyExposedTransformation"]
 }
 ```
-And that's it, when you add this Android Library as dependency for an AndroidBuddy consumer project, your library's transformation `MyExposedTransformation` will be available right away for the consumer to use.
+And that's it, when you add this Android Library as dependency for an Android Buddy consumer project, your library's transformation `MyExposedTransformation` will be available right away for the consumer to use.

-For reference purposes, you can take a look at this AndroidBuddy library: [INSERT LINK].
+For reference purposes, you can take a look at this Android Buddy library: [Aaper](https://github.com/LikeTheSalad/aaper).

 Adding it into your project
 ---
-Whether you're planning to set up a producer or consumer project, or both, you'd first have to add AndroidBuddy's Gradle plugin into your `root build.gradle` file, and then you can proceed to set up your producers and/or consumers.
+Whether you're planning to set up a producer or consumer project, or both, you'd first have to add Android Buddy's Gradle plugin into your `root build.gradle` file, and then you can proceed to set up your producers and/or consumers.

 ### Changes into your root build gradle file
-As a first step for both producers and consumers, you'd have to add AndroidBuddy as a Gradle plugin of your Android project by adding the following line into your `root` `build.gradle`'s buildscript' dependencies:
+As a first step for both producers and consumers, you'd have to add Android Buddy as a Gradle plugin of your Android project by adding the following line into your `root` `build.gradle`'s buildscript' dependencies:

 ```groovy
 classpath "com.likethesalad.android:android-buddy-plugin:1.0.0"